Do You Love Your ERP?

 So ask yourself: Do you love your current ERP?

-The Growing Variety of ERP Modules
+The growing variety of ERP modules

 So how do modern ERP systems juggle these different needs?
-Most do it by having a number of separate ERP modules that cover different aspects of the business.
+Most do it by having a number of separate modules that cover different aspects of the business.
 A modular design helps to rein in some of the complexity of modern ERPs.
 Common ERP modules include software for:

-- Finance and Accounting
+- Finance and accounting

 - Procurement and supply chain management